Nissan ZD engine: 1st Generation ZD30DDTI (2000–2006)

-2nd Generation ZD30DDTI CRD/Common Rail Injection (07/2007-…)
+2nd Generation ZD30DDTI CRD/Common Rail Injection (2007)

 This major revision of the ZD30 became available in MY 2007.
-At that time the previously offered TD42TI was discontinued due to failing updated EURO IV emission standards and was replaced by the commonrail ZD30DDTI engine.
+At that time the previously offered TD42Ti was discontinued due to failing updated EURO IV emission standards and was replaced by the commonrail ZD30DDTI engine.
 Bosch injection equipment was utilized with a 1600 bar system pressure and an improved ECU.
 Compression ratio was 17.9:1, to keep emissions low a hot EGR with heat exchanger was also installed.
+Beginning in 2012, this was gradually replaced by the smaller but equally powerful YD25DDTi engine.

 1.)
 The common rail ZD30 engines were first seen on Renault Master and Renault Mascott in 2004, three years before the introduction by Nissan.
 The Renault Master is the only known transversal installation of this engine.
 By Renault the engines may have been named ZD3 or DXI 3.